vardaan412/snaatak_phase/scrum-9/post2.md

 -   [Introduction]( #introduction)
 -   [Step-by-Step Setup Guide](#step-by-step-setup-guide)

-# ""Introduction""
+# **Introduction**

-This **PostgreSQL Installation Guide** is a step-by-step walkthrough to help you successfully install PostgreSQL on your system.
-Whether you're setting up PostgreSQL on **Ubuntu**, **Windows**, or **Mac**, this guide focuses specifically on installation for **Ubuntu**.
-Each step includes necessary commands and visual instructions, ensuring that the installation process is as smooth as possible.
+This **PostgreSQL Installation Guide** provides a step-by-step process for installing PostgreSQL on **Ubuntu**.
+It includes the necessary commands and visual instructions to help you set up PostgreSQL smoothly.

 ## Step-by-Step Setup Guide